 Our team put our top three choices to the test to see if these are the best of the best.
 We cooked up a 1-pound New York strip to not only see how well these would perform at your dining table but also how they would handle maneuvering around the bone.
 We also tested how sharp they are out of the box with an easy slice test through thick and thin paper.
 During all of this, we consider the weight in your hand and how these looked stacked up against our regular flatware.

 From everyday budget options to the knives that will become family heirlooms, here are the best steak knife sets.

 Best Overall: Messermeister Avanta 4-Piece Steak Knife Set

 Blade Type: 5-inch straight edge | Blade Material: High-carbon stainless steel

 Pakkawood handles, forged bolsters, and fully exposed tangs ensure the 4-piece straight-edged set is durable, strong, balanced, and attractive.
 The triple-riveted, sandblasted stainless steel handles are comfortable but have the heft you want in a quality steak knife.
+If pakkawood won't fit with your modern flatware aesthetic, there are full stainless steel and black options available.
 With regular sharpening and honing, this set is a long-lasting investment.

 Best Budget: Amazon Basics Premium 8-Piece Kitchen Steak Knife Set